 To find out in which databases a journal is indexed can be done in a couple of different ways.
-You might get that information through the journal's website or through catalog like Ulrichsweb which contains detailed information on journals and other serial publications.
+You might get that information through the journal's website or through catalogues like Ulrichsweb which contains detailed information on journals and other serial publications.

 Sometimes the indexing information might be found among more general information about the journal: